-In this time of diminished resources and increasing costs, Creative Corrections can assess your facility operations and provide cost-saving strategies which are easy to implement but still ensure effective facility operations.
-We have the expertise to review every major aspect of prison and jail operations including:
+In this time of diminished resources and increasing costs, Creative Corrections can assess your facility operations and provide cost-saving strategies that are easy to implement but still ensure effective facility operations.
+We have the expertise to review every major aspect of prison and jail operations, including the following:

 - Institution operations and security: including correctional officer roster management): to ensure effective utilization of current staff resources by developing an appropriate ratio between correctional officer complement and overtime; policy, procedures, and practices, including security technologies commonly utilized by the corrections institutions; and inmate programs to productively occupy inmate time and reduce the need for correctional officers (e.g., drug treatment, values enhancement, education, leisure time programming.

 - Food service administration: including developing menus for diverse populations to specifying equipment needs; determining staffing levels to developing successful job descriptions for detainees as well as employees; and assessing budgetary requirements for food, maintenance of equipment, equipment replacement, chemicals, and staff salaries.

 - Health care: including staffing patterns for the appropriate and efficient utilization of resources; determining the most cost-effective means for providing dental care, laboratory, x-ray, and pharmacy services; utilization review, including prioritizing outside medical trips, reviewing requests for outside consultation, and monitoring care/length of stay at outside hospitals; managing contracted out-health services; access to care/triage concept; use of OTCs (over the counter medications); co-pay program, telemedicine, and teleradiology.